Course details

 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.

-Semester 1 will focus on the housing crisis.
+Semester 1 will focus on the housing crisis, and consists of two compulsory modules and one optional module.
 Each student will be asked to identify a specific phenomenon, identify its causes and urban variables.

 Please note: This is a newly launched programme – some modules may therefore be subject to change prior to the course start date.